Who Is Anett Kontaveit, Serena Williams' Next US Open Opponent?

-Who is Anett Kontaveit, Serena Williams’ next US Open opponent? originally appeared on NBC Sports Chicago
+Who is Anett Kontaveit, Serena Williams’ next US Open opponent? originally appeared on NBC Sports Washington

 All eyes are on Serena Williams at the U.S. Open as she winds down her extraordinary career.
 But amidst all the honors for the greatest of all time, she and her opponents still have a match to play.